-Richard Wolter is a litigator with nine years of experience handling complex commercial litigation disputes from intake through appeals in federal and state courts with comprehensive expertise in business divorce, shareholder derivative actions, and structured finance litigation.
+Richard Wolter is a seasoned litigator for Davidoff Hutcher & Citron’s New York City office with 15 years of experience as an attorney handling complex commercial litigation disputes from intake through appeals in federal and state courts.
+He also has expansive proficiency in business divorce, shareholder derivative actions, and structured finance litigation.

 Representative matters include